practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 good example of the [ports and adapters][ports-and-adapters] pattern in the wild.
 If anything, it serves as a reminder that the hard part of writing loosely coupled code is not in the creation of duck-typed adapters, but in clearly defining the protocol for our ports.
-This takes us beyond the idea of "coding to an interface rather than an implementation", and is something worth ruminating over.
+This concept takes us beyond the idea of "coding to an interface rather than an implementation" and is worth ruminating over.

 ## Notifications